bguelk/WED025_Demonstrator/Tutorial1.md

 ` <variable id="using_server"              type="bool">true</variable>`
 and the following line needs to be removed or commented:
 ` <variable id="oasis_codes_id"            type="string" >oceanx</variable>`
+and xios_server.exe needs to be copied into the folder of the configuration:
+` cp <YOURXIOSDIRECTORY>/bin/xios_server.exe ./ `

 Now you have everything you need to run your regional configuration.
 For this you need to build a script to run on HPC.
 We suggest you use 32 MPI.